telmonteiro/SAITAMA/README.md

 - Saves the statistics and data frame in a fits file.
 Then it combines the fits file per instrument into a master fits file, recomputing the statistics and the periodogram with all the data points.

+A schematic flow-chart of the pipeline can be seen in ACTINometer_FlowChart.pdf.

 Input parameters:
 - stars: object identifiers, preferentially in the HD catalogue.
 Must be in a list format